CES and Green

 CES provides our industry an opportunity to convene at one time, in one place, to conduct business in a way that minimizes attendees’ carbon footprint:

-CES attendees connect with one another, get business done and collectively avoid over 1.97 million miles in business trips that they otherwise would have to take if not for CES.
+CES attendees collectively avoid over 3.5 million miles in business trips that they otherwise would have to take if not for CES.

 CES attendees travel from more than 140 different countries, offering a truly global opportunity.